 If Record movies is assigned to the shutter-release button and the live view selector is rotated to , you can start live view by pressing the shutter-release button halfway and start and end recording by pressing it all the way down.
 To prevent camera shake, you can mount the camera on a tripod and start and end recording using an optional remote cord (such as the MC-36A or MC-30A) or wireless remote controller (such as the WR-R10/WR-T10).

 To enable electronic vibration reduction in movie mode, select On for Electronic VR in the movie shooting menu.
 Electronic vibration reduction is best with hand-held cinematography; select Off when the camera is on a tripod.
-Note that if electronic vibration reduction is on, the angle of view will be reduced and the edges of the frame cropped out.
+Note that if electronic vibration reduction is on and DX is selected for Choose image area (see this section), the angle of view will be reduced and the edges of the frame cropped out.

-Electronic vibration reduction is not available at frame sizes of 3840 × 2160 and 1920 × 1080 crop (see this section).
-Regardless of the option chosen for Movie ISO sensitivity settings > ISO sensitivity (mode M) in the movie shooting menu (see this section), the upper limit when electronic vibration reduction is on is ISO 102400.
+Electronic vibration reduction is not available at a frame size of 3840 × 2160 (see this section).
+Regardless of the option chosen for ISO sensitivity settings > ISO sensitivity (mode M) in the movie shooting menu (see this section), the upper limit when electronic vibration reduction is on is ISO 51200.